Haley gets double-double, WVU beats Northern Colorado 69-61 - WHIZ News

 MORGANTOWN, W.Va.
+(AP) — Derek Culver and Jermaine Haley rescued West Virginia from certain embarrassment after the Mountaineers let a big lead over Northern Colorado slip away.

-(AP) — Jermaine Haley had 18 points and 12 rebounds and West Virginia needed a late scoring burst to outlast Northern Colorado 69-61 on Monday night.
+Culver and Haley combined for all of West Virginia’s points in a late 10-0 run that enabled the Mountaineers to pull away for a 69-61 victory over the Bears on Monday night.

+West Virginia was headed for its second straight blowout win, but Northern Colorado’s Bodie Hume hit 12 of his 18 points in the second half as the Bears took advantage of West Virginia’s defensive lapses.

 BIG PICTURE